- How can I find out about updates and news regarding FFCWS?

 You can use our Metadata Explorer to browse or search our database of the FFCWS variables by a variety of topics.
 You can use the Advanced Variable Search option to complete a text search using your own terms.
 It may also be helpful to look at the questionnaires directly, so you can see which other questions were asked on the topics relevant to your research.
 Questionnaires are available by wave on our Public Data Documentation page.
 You can also see what other researchers have published on a variety of topics with FFCWS data in our Publication Archive.

-You can merge your own data with FFCWS by sample city (Baseline only) or state of residence (all waves) if you are approved for access to the Geographic Identifiers file which is available through our Restricted Use Contract Data process.
-We have been able to accommodate special requests to merge additional data (fee required) on a case-by-case basis, but we are not accepting new requests for this service at this time.
-Please check this page for updates on the status of this service.
+You can merge your own data with FFCWS by sample city (Baseline only) or state of residence (all waves) if you are approved for access to the Geographic Identifiers file which is available through our Restricted Use Contract Data process and CRCFW staff have approved the data you plan to merge to FFCWS as part of your Contract Data Agreement.
+For information regarding requests for adding new contextual data to the Restricted Use Contract Data, please see the bottom of our What is Available page.

 Study Design Questions